 Nepal Tourism and Social Entrepreneurship Workshop

 This two-week walking workshop is in association with the charity Moving Mountains.
-The trip involves trekking to the rural villages of Bupsa and Bumburi in the lower Solukhumbu region of the Himalayas where participants will work on relevant projects which are developed and supported by Moving Mountains Nepal and improve the lives of the communities without affecting the traditions and way of life of the local Sherpa people.
+The trip involves a jeep transfer to the rural villages of Khari Khola, Bumburi and Bupsa in the lower Solukhumbu region of the Himalayas where participants will work on relevant projects which are developed and supported by Moving Mountains Nepal and improve the lives of the communities without affecting the traditions and way of life of the local Sherpa people.

 The trip will provide you with a great insight and first-hand experience on the connections between tourism and social entrepreneurship and you will witness how tourism, international development and social enterprise has completely transformed these villages in this stunningly beautiful part of the world surrounded by the Himalayan mountains.